 Applicants who do not yet hold a Bachelor's Degree, but are registered for the last semester of a programme leading to such a degree, shall submit an official document from your current university stating a date of expected graduation and courses remaining before the application deadline of the Master's Programme.
 Detailed instructions can be found on University Admissions.

 Submitting the required documentation

 University Admissions has a check list for finding out what documents you need to submit.
 Make sure that you submit all required documentation, no later than the last day to complete the application.
-For the 2021 intake, the last day to submit supporting documents is 1 February.
+Make sure to check the deadline for handing in supporting documents on www.universityadmissions.se